bactopia/bactopia/docs/usage-complete.md

     --clean_cache           Removes 'work' and '.nextflow' logs.
 Caution, if used, the Nextflow run cannot be resumed.

+    --keep_all_files        Keeps all analysis files created.
+By default, intermediate files are removed.
+This will not affect the ability to resume Nextflow runs, and only occurs at the end of the process.

     --version               Print workflow version information

     --help                  Show this message and exit

     --help_all              Show a complete list of adjustable parameters
 ```

 ### `--clean_cache`
-By default, *Bactopia* will keep all intermediate files even after successfully completing all steps.
+Bactopia will keep Nextflow's *work* cache even after successfully completing.
 While the cache is maintained Bactopia is resumable using the `-resume` parameter.
 This does however introduce a potentential storage overhead.
 The cache will contain multiple intermediate files (e.g. uncompressed FASTQs, BAMs, etc...) for each sample that was processed.
 In other words, it can get pretty large!

 If you would like to clean up the cache you can use `--clean_cache`.
 This will remove the cache **only** after a successful execution (e.g. everything thing finished without errors).
 This is accomplished by removing the `work` directory created by Nextflow.
 As you might have guessed, by using removing the cache, Bactopia will no longer be resumeable.

 At the end of the day, you can always decide to not use `--clean_cache` and manually remove the `work` directory when you feel it is safe!

+### `--keep_all_files`
+In some processes, Bactopia will delete large intermediate files (e.g. multiple uncompressed FASTQs) **only** after a process successfully completes.
+Since this a per-process function, it does not affect Nextflow's ability to resume (`-resume`)a workflow.
+You can deactivate this feature using `--keep_all_files`.
+Please, keep in mind the *work* directory is already large, this will make it 2-3 times larger.

 ## Program Specific
 The remaining parameters are associated with specific programs.
-In the following sectionsm, these parameters are grouped by which Nextflow process they are applicable to.
+In the following sections, these parameters are grouped by which Nextflow process they are applicable to.

 The description and default values for these parameters were taken from the program to which they apply.